crowdwave/identoro/README.md

-Here is the updated documentation with separate sections for users who already have a users table and those who do not:

 # Identoro User Signup Server for SQLite or PostgreSQL

 This is a Go web server that supports user signup, signin, password reset, and account verification functionalities.
 It uses PostgreSQL (via `pgx` driver) or SQLite for data storage and includes rate limiting for login attempts per account.